Suzanne Hiltermann-Souloumiac

-Suzanne 'Touty' Hiltermann-Souloumiac, née Hiltermann, (17 January 1919 – 2 October 2001) resisted the Nazis as part of the Dutch-Paris escape line during World War II.
+Suzanne 'Touty' Hiltermann-Souloumiac, née Hiltermann, (17 January 1919, Amsterdam – 2 October 2001, Désaignes, Ardèche) resisted the Nazis as part of the Dutch-Paris escape line during World War II.
 She survived Ravensbrück concentration camp.
 She received the US Medal of Freedom in recognition of her help to evading Allied airmen.
 After the war she wrote children's stories and founded a French school in Hong Kong.

 Early life

 Suzanne Hiltermann was born to a family of Dutch magistrates and industrialists.
 She spoke French, English and German fluently - and a little bit of Hebrew and Chinese too.
 In 1939, she enrolled in the Sorbonne in Paris to study ethnology.

 Resistance

 In the first months of the German Occupation of France, Hiltermann met a Dutch official named Herman Laatsman.
 She soon joined him in his resistance work helping Jews to escape to the southern, unoccupied zone and gathering intelligence.
 Hiltermann worked closely with Leo Mincowski, who worked as a translator in the German Embassy in Paris.
 A German diplomat, Karl-Heinz Gerstner, passed information to Mincowski and Hiltermann.
 They shared it with Laatsman and a local French resistance group to which Mincowski belonged.

 In November 1943 Laatsman agreed to link his group in Paris to the escape line that Jean Weidner was putting together.
 Laatsman, Hiltermann, Mincowski and their colleagues took primary responsibility for taking care of downed Allied aviators coming through Paris for the new escape line, called Dutch-Paris.
 Because Hiltermann spoke English, she acted as liaison with the aviators hiding in and around Paris.
 Hiltermann found other Allied aviators hiding in the region through her connections with local French resistance groups.
 Hiltermann also served as a courier and guide between Paris and Toulouse, escorting aviators on the night train.
 Dutch-Paris helped at least 112 Allied aviators and servicemen.